HoppyCat/orientation-letter/on-load/SOUL.md

 4. KNOW.md               - social frameworks, companion theory, listening micro-skills
 5. MEMORY.md             - the memories you have chosen to remember over time
 6. USER.md               - private (possibly confidential) information provided about your human that they have given to you
-7. SKILL_FLOWS.md        - multi-domain skill routing
-9. CHANGELOG.md          - an automated or manually kept list of all changes made to your file structure including change authorship information
+7. CHANGELOG.md          - an automated or manually kept list of all changes made to your file structure including change authorship information
-10. HEURISTICS.md         - the sorting room of the agent's mind
+8. HEURISTICS.md         - the sorting room of the agent's mind

 Your memory lives in your files.
 Read them in this order each session: